TevHeath/PHYS_2330_Electricity_Magnestism_Computational_Physics_Programs_Fall2024/README.md

 ## General Synopsis

-### Chapter 1: What is a Differential Equaion

-### Chapter 2: Solutions to First-Order DEs

-### Chapter 3: Introduction to Higher-Order DEs

-### Chapter 4: Some Basic Solution Techniques for Higher-Order Linear DEs

-### Chapter 5: Solution Methods for Nonhomogeneous DEs

-### Chapter 6: Laplace transforms

-### Chapter 7: Using power series to solve DEs

-### Chapter 8: An Introduction to Systems of First-Order ODEs224

-### Chapter 9: Fourier Series

-### Chapter 10: Using what you have learned and Projects
+Each of these programs and code can be accessed in their own folder, with corresponding documentation as needed or required within the project or computational ask from the instrcutors.

+### Electricity & Magnestism Project #1: Due Date - September 19, 2024

+### Electricity & Magnestism Project #2: Due Date - October 17, 2024

+### Electricity & Magnestism Project #3: Due Date - November 14, 2024

+### Electricity & Magnestism Personal Project: Due Date - September 5 to November 29, 2024
-Chapter 10 is not contain within the course, but this is the development of a personal projects as a Computer Engineering Student at the University of Guelph.
-I aimed at applying the field of differential equations with Electrical circuits and physics.
+EM Personal project is something that is not contained within the course, but this is the development of a personal projects as a Computer Engineering Student at the University of Guelph.
+I aimed at applying the field of computational physics with Electrical circuits and physics.
 I designed my own projects and applied these topics in areas that could serve to be useful int he future for potential employers and researchers.

 ### cpresources